Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Gesture Phases Classification Using Sensor Data

 \subsection{Results}

 As a measure of state selection performance, we computed accuracy, sensitivity, specificity, $F1$-score, and Matthew correlation coefficient (MCC) (see e.g. \citet{chicco2020advantages} for an excellent review about these classification measures); to evaluate prediction accuracy for the test set we report the predictive log-likelihood.
-Table \ref{tab:casestudy_classification_states} presents a comparison of the results.
+Table \ref{tab:casestudy_classification_states} presents results for our proposed approach and Bayesian competitors, where results for the frequentist approach, (\VARslide) in the training set were accuracy 0.597, sensitivity 0.604, F1 0.645, and MCC 0.191, with a computational time of 8 seconds (we note that we were not able to compute those metrics for the test set since \VARslide does not provide an automatic framework for prediction).
 The estimated log-ml demonstrates that there is greater evidence in the training data for the negative-binomial \HSMM compared to the \HMM and that similarly to the simulations, adopting a \NLP allows for greater differentiation between the \HSMM and \HMM.
 The log-ml further supports inducing sparsity into the \VAR coefficients using the $l_1$-ball over shrinking the coefficients using a Bayesian \LASSO type prior.
 With regards to the classification of the unseen `true' states, the \HSMM models achieve better state classification than the \HMM and the \NLP further improves the performance of the \HSMM.
+While the \HSMM-$l_1$-\NLP outperforms the \HMM-$l_1$ in terms of state classification on the training data, their performance on the testing data is more similar.
+We do not, however, believe this is a result of our model over-fitting to the training set, as the model is unsupervised and never sees the class labels.
+The improved test set log-likelihood is a further indication that the \HSMM better fits the data even though its classification point estimates are similar.
+While \VARslide is significantly faster than the other Bayesian approaches, classification performances for this data appear inferior to our proposed method and the other competitors.
+Section \ref{Sec:AdditionalGesturePhase} contains plots demonstrating that the \HSMM-\NLP model improves classification accuracy by fitting a heavier-tailed dwell distribution allowing it to estimate longer dwell times.
 Interestingly, we see that imposing sparsity further helps the hidden state models differentiate between states when compared with the \LASSO shrinkage prior.
 The improved inference of the \HSMM and incorporating variable selection with the $l_1$-ball does come at a computational cost.
-Sampling from the posterior of the \HSMM models take around 20 times as long as the \HMM model and incorporating the $l_1$-ball prior takes twice as long as the shrinkage prior alternative.
-However we argue such an increase is justified by the improved inference and considerably faster than full \HSMM inference \citep{hadj2022bayesian}.
+Sampling from the posterior of the \HSMM models is about 20 times slower than the \HMM model and incorporating the $l_1$-ball prior is two times slower than the shrinkage prior alternative.
+However we argue that the computational time is justified by the improved inference and is considerably faster than full \HSMM inference \citep{hadj2022bayesian}.